 Two hundred twelve bird species frequent Chatfield, either as permanent residents or migrators: the Chatfield Bird List is available for birdwatchers and can also be picked up at the park headquarters.
 The Bald Eagle, White Pelican and elusive Burrowing Owl may be observed either as migrants, winter, or summer residents.

-The Audubon Society of Greater Denver is a Parks partner and has an office at Chatfield.
+The Denver Audubon is a Parks partner and has an office at Chatfield.

 Unexpected residents of the park are some reptiles and amphibians, commonly known as herpetofauna or “herps” for short.
 Species that can be founds residing in the park are: Reptiles (snakes)- Prairie Rattlesnake, Western Yellow-Bellied Racer, Western Hognose, Western Terrestrial Garter, Plains Garter, Common Garter, Bull snake, and Milk snake; (turtles)- Snapping, Western Painted, Yellow Mud turtle; (lizards)- Six Lined Racerunner, Fence Lizard; (amphibians)- Northern Leopard frog, Western Chorus frog, Bullfrog, Woodhouse toad, and the Tiger salamander.